 And my favorite pinball machine, where is it?

 Choosing means giving up, Pinheads.
-So, of course, we excludes some great machines in this ranking.
+So, of course, we exclude some great machines in this ranking.
 We may be reproached for the absence of Dialed In for example, but we did it knowingly: it is in our opinion the worst production of Pat Lawlor, its designer.
 Even if a bad Lawlor pinball is sometimes worth the best of another designer…

 Let’s meet to discuss the best pinball machines since 2020 !